radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 -	SCIMv2 requests and responses.
 The SCIMv2 incoming queries from clients are prefixed with ScimRequest for the requests and ScimResponse for the replies from RadiantOne.
 RadiantOne server log level of at least INFO is required to log the SCIMv2 requests.

-### Log Location

-vds_server.log is located in <RLI_HOME>/<instance_name>/logs/.
-The default instance name is vds_server, so the path would be: <RLI_HOME>/vds_server/logs/.
-To change the log location, expand below the Advanced section and indicate the path in the server.log.file property.
-Generally, these advanced settings should only be changed if advised by Radiant Logic.

-><span style="color:red">**IMPORTANT NOTE – if you change the log location, the Log Viewer tab on the Server Control Panel cannot be used to view the log contents.
-A basic text viewer (like Notepad) must be used instead.**

 ### Log Level

 Select a log level from the drop-down list in the Log Settings section.
 For details on available log levels, see [Chapter 1](01-overview).

-><span style="color:red">**IMPORTANT NOTE - to troubleshoot/trace ACI evaluation decisions, RadiantOne server log level must be set to DEBUG.
+>[!warning] to troubleshoot/trace ACI evaluation decisions, RadiantOne server log level must be set to DEBUG.
 When DEBUG level is set, the evaluation rules can be seen in: <RLI_HOME>/vds_server/logs/vds_server.log.
 An example of ACI evaluation is shown below:
 2021-05-07T15:40:44,920 DEBUG com.rli.slapd.aci.generic.AciHandler:436 -
   [ACI EVAL] operation: 'SEARCH REQUEST'
   [ACI EVAL]  targetDN: 'ou=Accounting,o=companydirectory'